-Why even bother with Windows (and not Apple)?
+Why even bother with Windows (rather than Apple)?

 Ok, the headline might be a little exaggerated.
 Because computers equipped with Windows dominate the market.
 There are just as many pro users who use computers with Windows OS for music production as there are amateurs.
 But how come the advertising for Windows machines is different?
 There are very few ad campaigns, no sensational claims (compared to Apple)?